yuchenliu15/snapGPT/README.md

 The repository is organized as follows:

 - `src`: Contains the source code for the browser extension, including HTML, CSS, and JavaScript files.
-  - `popup.html`: The extension's popup layout.
-  - `popup.css`: The extension's popup styles.
+  - `js`: Contains JavaScript files for the extension.
     - `popup.js`: The JavaScript logic for the extension's popup, including OCR, chat functionality, and communication with the background script.
     - `background.js`: The background script that sends requests to the Express server.
+  - `popup.html`: The extension's popup layout.
 - `chatgpt`: Contains the code for the local Express server.
   - `server.js`: The Express server that handles communication with the OpenAI API.

 ### Prerequisites